nodebox/seed/_docs/index.md

 # Documentation

-Welcome to PCG!
+Welcome to the Seed procedural content generator!
 We've created a system to easily generate procedural content using web technologies.

 * [Read the Getting Started Guide](/docs/getting-started)
 * [Learn how to create graphics](/docs/graphics)